ashutoshkgiri/ashutoshkgiri/README.md

-# Hi there, I'm Amit Kumar! 👋
+# Hi there, I'm Ashutosh Giri! 👋

 Welcome to my GitHub!
 I'm a passionate **Full-Stack Developer** with experience in **React, Node.js, MongoDB**, and **competitive programming**.
 I love solving complex problems and building scalable web applications.